Yee7i/CGH/README.md

 This was my school project for a contest, called "Olympics of Technical Innovation 2019".
 Of course the title is translated from Polish.
 I took the 2nd place in my region and didn't make it to the next stage, sadly.
 But for a beginner programmer it's a huge success that someone appreciated my efforts and wanted to work with me.

-The Fast Fourier Transformation (FFT) was prepared by my project coordinator - Krzysztof Łyszczek, who gave the idea and was the inspiration for all this mess.
+The Fast Fourier Transform (FFT) was prepared by my project coordinator - Krzysztof Łyszczek, who gave the idea and was the inspiration for all this mess.
 I have his permission to upload it here and I am really grateful for all the hard work he did to teach me some stuff about physics and how optics work.

+# Authors:
+1. Adrian Tomicki - main developer, friendly beginner, responsible for this mess of a code.
+2. Krzysztof Łyszczek - project coordinator and manager, provided Fast Fourier Transform and theoretical knowledge of physics and optics.